Ingredients to Avoid at Home | Everlasting Organics

 Indoor air quality is often two to five times more polluted than outdoor air — and household cleaning products are a major contributor.
 What you bring through your front door matters.
 Use this guide to identify the hidden chemicals in everyday home products and make safer, more informed choices for your whole family.

 This is not an exhaustive list of every potentially harmful ingredient in home care products.
 We've focused on the most common and concerning chemicals found in conventional cleaners, air fresheners, laundry products, and candles.
-Use this as a starting point for creating a truly non-toxic home.
+Use this as a starting point for creating a truly non-toxic home environment for your family.

 Warning Classification Legend